yassserhabib/cptc-2024-2nd-place/README.md

 ## 🧠 Overview

-The :contentReference[oaicite:0]{index=0} (CPTC) is a nationally recognized competition that simulates professional penetration testing engagements.
+The Collegiate Penetration Testing Competition (CPTC) is a nationally recognized competition that simulates professional penetration testing engagements.

 Teams are tasked with assessing a mock corporate environment, identifying vulnerabilities, exploiting weaknesses, and delivering formal reports and presentations to a panel of industry judges.